AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ## Project preferences

 You can customize project preferences for all new projects that you create in Analysis Workspace.
-For information about how to access these preferences, see [Update user preferences](#update-user-preferences).
+For information about how to access these preferences, see [Update preferences](#update-preferences).

 Some of these same preferences can also be customized for individual projects, as described in [Project overview](/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md).